 The Hub closely follows the definitions describing publishers' policies, established by Sherpa Romeo.
-This UK based database contains many hundreds of publishers' policies, and is updated and maintained from funding bodies in the UK, it is administered from the University of Nottingham.
+This UK-based database contains many hundreds of publishers' policies and is updated and maintained by funding bodies in the UK, it is administered by the University of Nottingham.
 This database is often cited as the source of the policy information used in the Hub's own publisher policies database.

 Definitions of the most common policy terms used in the Hub:

 Postprint: The version of the article after peer review, with revisions suggested by peer review having been made.

 This means that in terms of content, a post-print is the article as published.
 However, in terms of appearance, this might not be the same as the published article, as publishers often reserve for themselves their own arrangement of type-setting and formatting.
 This also means that in many cases an author cannot use the publisher's (or final) pdf file, for submission to the Hub.
 However, authors can create their own pdf or have Hub staff do this for them.
 Having said this, some publishers that allow post-print archiving, insist that authors do use the publisher-generated pdf of the final version.

 Other publishers, and funders such as NIH or the Wellcome Trust, use other names for a post-print.
 Some of these alternative names are:

 Pre-print: A preprint is the author's version of the article before peer review.

 Self-archiving: This term is often used to describe the author's right to submit and deposit a digital copy of some version of the article (preprint, postprint, or published version) on the author's personal web page, his or her departmental web page, or in an institutional repository such as the Hub.

 Conditions: Publishers that allow self-archiving often impose conditions.
 An example of one publisher's conditions is shown below as an example: